-Interframe spacing (IFS) is defined as the time, in microseconds, between two consecutive packets, starting from when the end of the last bit of the previous packet is received, to the beginning of the first bit of the subsequent packet that is transmitted.
-The RADIO is able to enforce this interval, as specified in the TIFS register, as long as the TIFS is not specified to be shorter than the RADIO's turnaround time, i.e.

-the time needed to switch off the receiver, and then switch the transmitter back on.
-The TIFS register can be written any time before the last bit on air is received.
+It is defined as the time (in microseconds) from the end of the last bit of the previous packet received and to the start of the first bit of the subsequent packet that is transmitted.
+The radio is able to enforce this interval as specified in the TIFS register as long as TIFS is not specified to be shorter than the radio's turnaround time, i.e. the time needed to switch off the receiver, and switch back on the transmitter.